What is this charge on my credit card?

 Capital One offers tools like fraud alerts and instant purchase notifications to help you stay on top of your account.

-Believe it or not, fraud or credit card theft may not be the reason for those unrecognized charges on your account.
-Some may be legitimate.
-Here are some of the most common reasons for unrecognized charges showing up on your credit card statement:
+Fraud or credit card theft may not always be the reason for unrecognized charges on your account.
+Here are some reasons unrecognized charges might show up on your credit card statement:

 -

-Pending transactions: Some businesses, like gas stations and hotels, place credit card holds on your account to ensure that you have enough money to pay for their services.
-Holds typically go away after the authorized transaction goes through.
+Pending transactions: Some businesses, like gas stations and hotels, place credit card holds on your account to ensure you have enough money to pay for their services.
+These holds, sometimes called authorizations or pre-authorizations, typically go away after the transaction goes through.

 -

-Businesses using a different name: Many businesses use different names for their stores and their actual business registration.
-This can lead to confusion on credit card statements, as the name showing up on your statement may not be the same as the one you did business with.
+Businesses using a different name: Many businesses use a different name for their store and their actual business registration.
+This can lead to confusion on credit card statements, because the name on your statement may not be the same as the one you did business with.

 -